 The students participated in action-orientated research about therapeutic goods and services.
 The aim was to help consumers and health professionals cut through promotional hype, make more informed choices about medicines and medical devices and improve the regulation of therapeutic goods.

-They looked at evidence-based complementary medicines (AUST R and AUST L(A), working up complaints about unethical practice that were submitted to the regulators, analysed policy and assisted with submissions to government.
+They looked at the evidence for complementary medicines, worked up complaints about unethical practice for sumission to the regulators, analysed policy and assisted with submissions to government.

 A visit to Swisse Wellness Pty Ltd was arranged.